 DISTRICT BOUNDARIES AND TEAM FORMATION

-The San Diego District Hockey League (SDDHL) was founded to get more kids playing hockey and to create a strong, sustainable community.
+District Hockey was founded to get more kids playing hockey and to create a strong, sustainable community.
 To these ends, we believe it is important to keep kids from the same neighborhoods and schools together.
 This organizational structure gives kids a greater opportunity to invite their friends to play and to see their teammates outside of the rink.
 It also creates an opportunity for parents to work together to advocate for their team in the local community.

 Below is the basic information about how districts and teams are formed.

-The SDDHL does not draw district boundary lines.
-Instead, the league takes existing school districts and groups them into five larger regions, called “districts” in the SDDHL: North, South, East, West, Central.
+District Hockey does not draw district boundary lines.
+Instead, the league takes existing school districts and groups them into five larger regions, called “districts” in District Hockey: North, South, East, West, Central.